vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 ```

 Look under "linux", inside the section of the release in the dashboard you are
-currently cranking such as "bionic".
+currently cranking such as "xenial".

 ### Starting commit - `cranky open`